 Burberry has a long-standing commitment to sustainability and supports a wide range of social and environmental programmes.
 These programmes, which cover our operations, our supply chain and extend to the communities around us, are designed to drive positive change and build a more sustainable future through continuous innovation and collaboration.
 Combatting slavery and human trafficking are core to this agenda.

-As part of our current five-year responsibility strategy, we set ambitious goals for 2022, focused on addressing our most material social and environmental impacts, while supporting The Burberry Foundation in fostering innovation and transforming the lives of people in our communities.
+As part of our current five-year responsibility strategy, we set ambitious goals to 2022, focused on addressing our most material social and environmental impacts, while supporting The Burberry Foundation in transforming the lives of people in our communities.
 This agenda supports the aims of the Paris Climate Agreement and progress towards attainment of the United Nations Sustainable Development Goals.

 OUR BUSINESS AND SUPPLY CHAIN

-We design, source, make and sell luxury fashion under the Burberry brand and our business model is focused on creating long term sustainable value for all our stakeholders.
+We design, source, make and sell luxury products under the Burberry brand and our business model is focused on creating long term sustainable value for all our stakeholders.

 Contributing to local economies and partner value

 Operating across the world, we contribute to local economies and support the communities around us.
-We add value to societies both directly and indirectly through our business operations and by partnering with Non-Governmental Organisations (NGOs) on community programmes.
+We add value to societies both directly and indirectly through our business operations and by partnering with NGOs on community programmes.